CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 Then, document these functional requirements in the form of user stories that follow the guidelines discussed in lecture.
 All of your user stories should be in the format of "As a [role], I want [function], so that [value]".

-As a team, you should also come up with a prioritization ranking for each user story (i.e. how essential is this user story to the overall functionality of the application to your stakeholders?)

 **You should come up with at least two user stories per student in your group.**

 !!! note "Formulating User Stories"
     Consider what are the different types of users that will be interacting with your system (your stakeholders) and what features they would want to have that the current NodeBB does not provide.
-You may want to reference features in existing Q&A systems that may be desirable, or conduct interviews with people who could be a potential user of this system.
+You may want to reference features in existing Q&A systems (e.g. Piazza, Diderot) that may be desirable, or conduct interviews with your peers who could be a potential user of this system.

+As a team, you should then come up with a prioritization ranking for each user story.
+The prioritization should be based on two factors

+- **Impact**: how essential is this user story to the overall functionality of the application to your stakeholders, how beneficial it would be to your stakeholders, and
+- **Effort**: how much estimated time would be needed to implement features to achieve each user story.

 Once you have your list of user stories, create a new GitHub Project board (click into Projects on your team repository).
 Then create two new columns to the left called **"User Stories"** and **"Backlog"**.
 At this point in time, you should have **"User Stories", "Backlog", "To-Do", "In Progress" and "Done"**, in that order from left to right.
 Feel free to add more columns if your teams decide that you need them during your development process

-Add your user stories into the **"User Stories"** column using the **“+ Add item”** button at the bottom, create draft issues for each of your user stories.

-In the body of each of these draft issues, provide a brief justification of its prioritization ranking that your team decided on.
+Add your user stories into the **"User Stories"** column using the **“+ Add item”** button at the bottom, create draft issues for each of your user stories.In the body of each of these draft issues, provide a brief but concrete justification of its prioritization ranking that your team decided on.
 You should order all the user stories in this column from highest to lowest priority.

 #### Technical Requirements - Issues

 Now that you have your prioritized list, consider the *technical requirements* of the various user stories and collectively decide on which one(s) you will be focusing on over the next two sprints.
+In this project (as like most projects), your team is aiming to maximize the amount of value you are delivering to your stakeholders given your team and resources provided.

-Your selected user stories should have relatively high priority based on your team's ranking, and you should actively take factors into consideration that may impact your development, such as onboarding time to the repository and its code, technical expertise within your team, time commitments, etc.
+Your selected user stories should have relatively high priority based on your team's ranking, and you should actively take factors into consideration that may impact your development.

-The feature(s) you plan to implement should affect **all three layers of the NodeBB codebase**:

-- backend (server-side, working with the database)
-- middleware (routing, communication between frontend and backend)
-- frontend.
+!!! note "Selecting Appropriate User Stories"
+    Given the amount of variations in each team's user stories, it's hard to give concrete guideline on the number of user stories that a team needs to tackle.
+Teams could tackle 1 user story that requires major effort, or a few user stories that each requires lesser effort.

+    In general, we are expecting that user stories be selected given:

+    - 2 sprints of 2 weeks each
+    - number of team members on your team
+    - assumption of 8 hours/week available per individual

+    The course staff **is happy to discuss this with your team during OH** and we highly recommend you do so if your team is unsure.
+We will also be providing you with feedback during your first sprint's [checkpoint presentation](http://127.0.0.1:8000/projects/P2/2_firstsprint/#checkpoint-presentation-50-pts).

+The feature(s) you plan to implement should not be purely cosmetic or arbitrary.
+We expect this to be a non-issue as most high priority features to make NodeBB usable in a course environment would require changes that span across the development stack.

 !!! note
-    An example of what would **not** be accepted is a cosmetic feature that only modifies a frontend UI component (i.e. changing the color of the navbar), or the renaming of a field in the database.
+    An example of what would **not** be accepted is a cosmetic feature that only modifies a frontend UI component (i.e. changing the color of the navbar), or just the renaming of a field in the database.

     You may want to look ahead into parts 2B and 2C to check our specific requirements for your implementation.